Sp0utn1k/GNSSlogger/README.md

 ## Serial port
 It is almost necessary to provide the correct serial port in which the u-blox is plugged.
 In typical UNIX style, serial ports are represented by files within the operating system.
 These files usually pop-up in /dev/, and begin with the name tty*.
+You can check by running ls /dev.

 Common names are: